withoutasecondthought/logger/README.md

   - If parsing fails, the logger falls back to `Debug` level and logs the parsing error.

+- func InitWithZerologLogger(zlog zerolog.Logger)
+  - Like `Init`, but allows specifying a custom zerolog Logger instance.

 - func SetLoggerField(ctx context.Context, key string, value interface{}) context.Context
   - Returns a new context with `key` set to `value` and tracks the key so the logger can copy the value into events.